hyperboloide/lk/README.md

 1. Generate a private key (and keep it secure).
 2. Transform the data you want to provide (end date, user email...) to a byte array (using json or gob for example).
 3. The library takes the data and create a cryptographically signed hash that is appended to the data.
-4. Convert the result to a Base 64 string and send it to the end user.
+4. Convert the result to a Base64/Base32/Hex string and send it to the end user: this is the license.
-5. when the user starts your program verify the signature using a public key.
+5. when the user starts your program load the license and verify the signature using a public key.
+6. validate the data in your license key (ex: the end date)

 ### lkgen